5 Benefits of Grief and Bereavement Support Groups

 - You are not alone.

 Perhaps the biggest benefit of a grief support group is the reminder that you are not alone.
 Grieving can be terribly lonely and isolating, especially when everyone around you seems to be “getting on with their lives.”
-By attending a support group, you may find that other people have experiences, feelings and struggles that are similar to your own.
+By attending a support group for the death of a parent, you may find that other people have experiences, feelings and struggles that are similar to your own.
 When your grief is overwhelming, the support group community says, “We’ve been there.
 We understand you.”
 This is a powerful statement at a critical time.

 - A Different Perspective

 As we mentioned above – and cannot reiterate enough – no two grieving journeys are the same.
 However, those who have experienced a similar loss may have valuable advice and suggestions, critical insights, or a different outlook to share.
 By listening and learning, you may come away with some useful perspectives to help you move along on your grief journey.

 Giving back to others grounds people with a sense of purpose and meaning.
 This altruism can serve as a helpful tool in the healing process.
 When you participate in a support group for the death of a spouse, you’ll receive advice, but you also share your story and inspire others, too.
 Often we don’t realize how far along on our own journey we truly are until we guide and support someone on her or his journey.

 We, as humans, have an innate need to belong, to be part of a tribe or group.
 This survival instinct has served us well for thousands of years.
 Indeed, studies show that a sense of belonging can contribute to our overall happiness.
 Following a loss, you may feel alone or left out, and different than others because of your grief.
 Finding a group that understands and accepts you can be an important step in your healing.
 No one wants to be in the grief club, but once you’re in the club, you may find comfort in surrounding yourself with other members.